TESSEorg/ttg/README.md

 # Key Concepts of TTG

-- TaskId (Key): A unique identifier for each task.
+- `TaskId` (aka `Key`): A unique identifier for each task.
 It should be hashable.
 For example, if computing a matrix multiplicaion, TaskId could be a triplet of integers identifying the tiles being operated upon.
-- Terminal: Input and output arguments are exposed by the runtime as terminals.
+- `Terminal`: Input and output arguments are exposed by the runtime as terminals.
 Input terminal is a single assignment variable and is used by the runtime to determine when arguments of a task are available.
 An input terminal is programmable.
 For example, it could perform a reduction operation.
-- Edge: An output terminal is connected to the input terminal using edges.
+- `Edge`: An output terminal is connected to the input terminal using edges.
 Multiple edges can connect to an input terminal enabling data to come from multiple sources and an output terminal might connect to multiple successors implying a broadcast operation.
-- TemplateTask: This wraps a user-defined function with informal signature void f(TaskId, Arg0, Arg1, ..., OutputTerminals).
+- `TemplateTask`: This wraps a user-defined function with informal signature void f(TaskId, Arg0, Arg1, ..., OutputTerminals).
 A task is marked for execution when all input arguments are received.
 To instantiate a TemplateTask, make\_tt function is used.

 # How to write a simple TTG program?